Hachitus/warmapengine/README.md

 [![GPLv3 Affero License](http://img.shields.io/badge/license-LGPLv3-blue.svg)](https://www.gnu.org/licenses/agpl.html)

+#NOTE, STILL IN DEVELOPMENT!
+This engine is still in development.
+It is not well tested for other uses than the current tests / example game.
+When the most critical development phase is over, the API will be more locked now.
+At this stage the API and structure can still change, so if you use the engine for something serious, please take that into account!

+Also I am very happy to get feedback on any projects or tests that might be using this engine and very eager to help with getting issues.

 #Introduction
 2D strategy game engine for browsers.
 Project will move forward at its own phase.
 Rough estimation for the bare functionality of the engine is during 2015.